vengit/pxt-sbrick/README.md

 SBrick.
 If a motor is connected to that port, this will make it hard to turn, and will act a brake.

-### Start taking measurements
+### Use device

-Configure a port on SBrick to periodically record the voltage on one of it's ports.
+Configure a port on SBrick for a specific type of device.

-### Stop taking measurements

-Stop previously set up periodic measurements.

 ### On measurement